jundalisay/superb/content/en/research/sarkar/yogic-treatments/leprosy.md

-+++
+---
-title= "Natural Remedies for Leprosy"
+title: "Natural Remedies for Leprosy"
-#heading= "Natural Treatments and Herbal Remedies"
-description= "Femoral hernia happens if the intenstine pushes out through the hole in the canal of nerve fibres and the muscular network controlling the legs" image= "/photos/med/leprosy.jpg" linkb= "/research/sarkar/yogic-treatments/haemorrhoids" linkbtext= "Haemorrhoids" linkf= "/research/sarkar/yogic-treatments/rheumatism" linkftext= "rheumatism" icon = "/icons/yoga.jpg"
+description: "Femoral hernia happens if the intenstine pushes out through the hole in the canal of nerve fibres and the muscular network controlling the legs"
-+++
+image: "/photos/med/leprosy.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms